Palestine Action: Filton 24 raid and trial

-Elbit subsidiaries

-In April 2022, two Palestine Action protestors chained themselves to the gates of a factory of UAV Tactical Systems Ltd, a subsidiary of Elbit Systems, in Braunstone.
-Other activists gathered nearby with signs stating "Free Palestine".
-Three protestors were arrested.
-A spokesperson for the group said that "Direct action will not cease until all Elbit sites are closed".

-Hydrafeed, a supplier of 'automation equipment' for CNC turning and milling applications, was attacked by Palestine Action activists in June 2023 accusing Hydrafeed of supplying Instro Precision Ltd, an Elbit Systems subsidiary.
-Hydrafeed denied the accusation and maintained they were falsely targeted, claiming "Hydrafeed would like to inform all of our customers and suppliers that we have absolutely no connection with the aforementioned company.
-We do not supply and never have supplied Elbit Systems with any of our products...This act of vandalism on Hydrafeed's property and machines was completely unfounded."
-Later in the year Hydrafeed allegedly broke off all ties with Elbit Systems, reportedly sending an email to Palestine Action reading; "Hydrafeed has made it clear to Instro Precision that it is not prepared to provide any sales or services of its products to Instro Precision, its parent company Elbit Systems or any of Elbit Systems subsidiaries now or in the future."
+Actions against Teledyne

+Teledyne Technologies is a US-owned technology company which has multiple contracts to supply parts to the F-35 combat aircraft program, with a particular focus on complex electronic components and subsystems for data, communication, radar and electronic warfare.

+On 2 April 2024, four protesters scaled the roof of the factory of Teledyne Defence and Space Ltd in Shipley, Yorkshire, allegedly damaging roof tiles and breaking windows.
+They were charged with criminal damage of £570,000 but the first trial in September 2024 returned no verdict and the jury was discharged.
+At a retrial at Bradford Crown Court in February 2026, all four defendants were found guilty and three of them were sentenced to 20 months in jail.

+In October 2024, Palestine Action targeted a factory in Bromborough, Wirral Peninsula, a producer of F-35 fighter plane components owned by one of its UK subsidiaries, Teledyne CML Composites.
+The action consisted of breaking through the roof and spraying red paint into cleanrooms, with a manager for Teledyne allegedly claiming "damage to the clean rooms could halt production for up to 12 months".
+Three of the four defendants were given suspended jail sentences, while the fourth was given a community order.

-Leonardo
+Actions against Leonardo

 In November 2023, Palestine Action activists spray painted messages "Free Gaza" and "Free Palestine" across weapons company Leonardo S.p.A.'s UK head office in Piccadilly, with the protestors stating that Leonardo had supplied Israel with fighter jets.
 Two men were arrested on suspicion of racially aggravated criminal damage, which was investigated as a hate crime.
 In May 2024, Edinburgh Palestine Action activists targeted a Leonardo factory in Crewe Toll, spraying red paint over the factory and fighter-jet models, as well as claiming to have sabotaged "internet cables", with a spokesperson for the group saying, "In the early hours of Tuesday 28th May [2024], a group opened the box of cables, cut the internet wires, sprayed expanding foam inside the box and spray painted 'Stop Arming Israel' on the lid."
 The action was carried out, against Leonardo, according to PA Scotland, for "continuing to arm the Israeli military with weapons".
-In January of the same year several activists occupied the roof of the same factory.
+In January of the same year, several activists occupied the roof of the same factory.